Access Control

 Digital Health

-Digital health refers to the use of digital technologies, such as mobile devices, wearables, telehealth, and health information systems, to improve healthcare delivery, patient outcomes, and overall wellness.
-It encompasses a wide range of technologies and applications that aim to…
+Digital health refers to the use of digital technologies to improve healthcare delivery, enhance patient outcomes, and support overall wellness.
+It includes a wide array of tools and platforms — such as mobile apps, wearables, electronic health records (EHRs), and…

 Digital Transformation